alihussain07615x-max/sql-data-analysis-project/README.md

 ## 👤 About This Project

-This project was built as part of a personal data analytics portfolio, inspired by a data warehouse tutorial series.
-While the dataset and high-level project structure come from that course, all SQL queries were written independently without referencing the tutorial's code.
+This project was built as part of a personal data analytics portfolio.

-The goal was to go beyond the tutorial — rethinking each analytical step from scratch and in some cases taking a different approach to arrive at the same result.
+It follows a structured analytical workflow from raw database exploration through to advanced analytics and production-ready reporting views — the same workflow used in real data analyst roles.

+All queries were written independently, including the analytical logic, segmentation design, KPI calculations, and final report views.